Unstable minimal surfaces in symmetric spaces of non-compact type

 To prove Corollary A, we argue by contradiction, and suppose that for every Hitchin representation $\rho,$ there exists a unique equivariant minimizing minimal surface.
 If this is the case, we can define a section

 that associates each representation to the conformal structure of the minimal surface and the point in the Hitchin base for the Higgs bundle data.
-By Lemma \ref{lem: nosec}, the proof of Corollary A will follow from the lemma below. \begin{lem} Assuming its existence, the map $s_{\textrm{min}}$ is continuous. \end{lem} The auxiliary result we use is contained in a paper of Tholozan \cite{Tho}. \begin{defn} Let $X$ and $Y$ be two metric spaces, and $(F_y)_{y \in Y}$ a family of maps $F_y:X\to \R$ depending continuously on $Y$ in the compact-open topology.
+By Lemma \ref{lem: nosec}, the proof of Corollary A will follow from the lemma below. \begin{lem} If every Hitchin representation had a unique equivariant minimal surface, the map $s_{\textrm{min}}$ would be continuous. \end{lem} The auxiliary result we use is contained in a paper of Tholozan \cite{Tho}. \begin{defn} Let $X$ and $Y$ be two metric spaces, and $(F_y)_{y \in Y}$ a family of maps $F_y:X\to \R$ depending continuously on $Y$ in the compact-open topology.
 We say that $(F_y)_{y \in Y}$ is locally uniformly proper if for every $y_0\in Y,$ there exists a neighbourhood $U$ of $y_0$ such that for any $C\in\R,$ there exists a compact set $K\subset X$ such that for all $y\in U$ and $x\in X\backslash K$, $F_y(x)>C.$ \end{defn} \begin{lem}[Proposition 2.6 of \cite{Tho}] Let $X$ and $Y$ be two metric spaces, and $(F_y)_{y \in Y}$ a locally uniformly proper family of maps $F_y:X\to \R$ depending continuously on $Y$.
 Assume that each $F_y$ achieves its minimum at a unique point $x_m(y)\in X$.
 Then the map from $Y\to X$ defined by is continuous. \end{lem} Fix a hyperbolic metric $g_0$ on $\Sigma_g$.
-For $\gamma\in \pi_1(\Sigma_g)$ let be the translation length for $\rho(\gamma)$ and $\ell_{g_0}(\gamma)$ the $g_0$-length of the geodesic representative of $\gamma$.
-Hitchin representations are well-displacing, which in \cite{L1} means that there exists constants $A,B>0$ such that More generally, it is proved by Guichard-Wienhard that an Anosov representation defines a quasi-isometric embedding from the Cayley graph of $\pi_1(\Sigma_g)$ to $G$ (with a left-invariant metric), and are hence well-displacing \cite{GuW}.
+Given a representation $\rho:\pi_1(\Sigma_g)\to G$ and $\gamma\in \pi_1(\Sigma_g)$, let be the translation length for $\rho(\gamma)$ and $\ell_{g_0}(\gamma)$ the $g_0$-length of the geodesic representative of $\gamma$.
+If $\rho$ is a Hitchin representation, then it is well-displacing \cite[Theorem 1.01]{L1}, which in \cite{L1} means that there exist constants $A,B>0$ such that More generally, it is proved by Guichard-Wienhard that Anosov representations, which include Hitchin representations, define quasi-isometric embeddings from the Cayley graph of $\pi_1(\Sigma_g)$ to $G$ (with a left-invariant metric), and are hence well-displacing \cite[Theorem 1.7]{GuW}.
+In the proof below, we will use Theorem 5.14 of \cite{GuW}, which says that if $\rho$ is Anosov, then there are constants $K,C>0$ and a neighbourhood $U$ of $\rho$ in $\textrm{Hom}(\pi_1(\Sigma_g),G)$ such that every $\rho'\in \textrm{Hom}(\pi_1(\Sigma_g),G)$ is a $(K,C)$-quasi-isometric embedding, from which it follows that the $\rho'$'s have uniform well-displacing constants $A,B>0.$